theAvoidact.com

 The compliance checklist provides a structured 10-step process for auditing your current documentation posture and identifying gaps before you are served.
 The contract audit playbook walks through reviewing subcontract indemnification provisions systematically.

 When a general contractor successfully impleads a subcontractor, that sub becomes a third-party defendant with its own potential third-party claims against sub-subcontractors or other parties.
-Under the AVOID Act, subsequent third-party defendants have only 45 days from serving their own answer to file further third-party complaints.
-The pressure compounds down the contractual chain.
+Under CPLR § 1007(b), the sub as a subsequent defendant has the same 90-day window from serving its own answer to file further third-party complaints.

-For specialty contractors who are routinely impleaded in construction cases, this means maintaining the same documentation readiness as GCs, even though their exposure is more distant.
-A sub that cannot locate its sub-subcontracts within 45 days of being impleaded loses its own risk-transfer rights.
+For specialty contractors who are routinely impleaded in construction cases, this means maintaining the same documentation readiness as GCs.
+A sub that cannot locate its sub-subcontracts quickly after being impleaded may lose its own risk-transfer rights within the same 90-day framework.

 Practical steps for construction defendants